British parliament to hold final vote on Brexit bill

 London (CNN)Britain's lower house of parliament is expected to hold a final vote Wednesday on whether Prime Minister Theresa May's government can officially begin the Brexit process.

-Members of the House of Commons have already voted overwhelmingly in favour of the bill to kick off Britain's divorce from the European Union in its initial readings, and a seven-hour debate on amendments will precede the final vote, scheduled for 8 pm (3 pm ET).
+Members of the House of Commons have already voted overwhelmingly in favor of the bill to kick off Britain's divorce from the European Union in its initial readings, and a seven-hour debate on amendments will precede the final vote, scheduled for 8 pm (3 pm ET).

 The leader of the main opposition Labour party, Jeremy Corbyn, has mandated his MPs to support the bill.
 But a sticking point remains over how much say MPs will have on a final Brexit deal with the EU.